The 20 Best Familial Neurocardiogenic Syncope Doctors Near Me in Rosedale, MD

 English

 Dr. Jeffrey C. Trost is an associate professor of medicine at the Johns Hopkins School of Medicine as well as director of the Cardiac Catheterization Laboratory at Johns Hopkins Bayview Medical Center.
 His research there focuses on cardiac disease and cardiovascular medicine.
 He is also currently deputy director of clinical activities at Johns Hopkins Bayview Medical Center.
 Dr. Trost earned his undergraduate degree at Princeton University and medical degree at the University of Pennsylvania School of Medicine.
 He completed a residency at the University of Texas Southwestern School of Medicine where he was chief resident from 1999-2000.
 He was an assistant professor of internal medicine at the University of Texas Southwestern School of Medicine and an interventional cardiovascular fellow at Brown University before joining the Johns Hopkins faculty in 2005.
 Dr. Trost was most recently recognized with the 2016 Hopkins Medicine Clinical Recognition Award for Quality and Safety and the 2016 Hopkins Cardiology Fellows’ Teaching Award.
 Dr. Trost is rated as an Experienced provider by MediFind in the treatment of Familial Neurocardiogenic Syncope.
-His top areas of expertise are Heart Attack, Apoplexy, Arterial Embolism, Coronary Artery Bypass Graft (CABG), and Heart Bypass Surgery.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Heart Attack, Apoplexy, Arterial Embolism, Coronary Artery Bypass Graft (CABG), and Heart Bypass Surgery.
+Dr. Trost is board certified in American Board Of Internal Medicine.

 Experienced in Familial Neurocardiogenic Syncope